jamalalayq/me/README.md

 ## Cover Letter:

-I am Jamal Alaayq, I graduated in 2011 from the high institute for computers and management information systems in the information system department, i started to learn to develop mobile apps since later 2012 i started with Windows Phone and C# programming language after more a year i moved to Swift and iOS development since 2014 and begin to build first app since later 2014, i worked as a freelancer iOS developer for over 2 years to develop my skills and know more about technologies then i moved to companies, i started with Atiaf apps software house i built a lot of apps with it then i moved to Tech-World is a product base company i built the Dalil app (like true caller app), then i moved to OCS is a software house company, then moved to Altawasol co to built GIS technologies i created some of apps related to Maps and working deeply with Core Locations, then i moved to Mongez to build a delivery app. i working with iOS varieties technologies(UIKit, SwiftUI, User Notifications, Core Location, Maps, Animations, Most of Foundation frameworks) beside some of technologies as (RxSwift, Alamofire, and more), i used MVVM, MVC and MVI as an architecture design patterns, As for the most design pattern i use them (Delegation, Observer, Singlton, Adapter, Builder, Factory method) beside take in consideration SOLID Principles.
+I am Jamal Alaayq, I graduated in 2011 from the high institute for Computers and management information systems in the information system department, I started to learn to develop mobile apps since later 2012 I started with Windows Phone and C# programming language after more than a year I moved to Swift and iOS development since 2014 and begin to build first app since later 2014, I worked as a freelancer iOS developer for over 2 years to develop my skills and know more about technologies then I moved to companies, I started with Atiaf apps software house I built a lot of apps with it then I moved to Tech-World is a product base company I built the Dalil app (like true caller app), then I moved to OCS is a software house company, then moved to Altawasol co to build GIS technologies I created some of apps related to Maps and working deeply with Core Locations, then I moved to Mongez to build a delivery app.
+I working with iOS varieties technologies(UIKit, SwiftUI, User Notifications, Core Location, Maps, Animations, and Most of Foundation frameworks) beside some of technologies as (RxSwift, Alamofire, and more), I used MVVM, MVC, and MVI as an architecture design patterns, As for the most design pattern I use them (Delegation, Observer, Singleton, Adapter, Builder, Factory method) beside take in consideration SOLID Principles.
 I working with CI/CD tools with Git tool to save my work and publish on App Store.

 ## Education: